-- 10.1.1 The consequences Signatory Consequences that may be imposed, individually or cumulatively, for a Signatory's Non-Conformity, based on application of the principles set out in Article 10.2 to the particular facts and circumstances of the case at hand, are set out at Code Article 24.1.12. - 10.1.2 As set out in Annex B, certain Signatory Consequences are specific to particular types of Signatory. - and a Major Event Organization, then (whether the requirement in question was imposed on it as an International Federation, or as a Major Event Organization, or both): (1) it shall be subject to the Signatory Consequences applicable to both types of organization for the non-compliance in question; and (2) the Signatory Consequences that are imposed will apply to it both in its capacity as an International Federation and in its capacity as a Major Event Organization.
+- 10.1.1 The Signatory Consequence that may be imposed, individually or cumulatively, for a Signatory's Non-Conformity, based on application of the principles set out in Article 10.2 to the particular facts and circumstances of the case at hand, are set out at Code Article 24.1.12. - 10.1.2 As set out in Annex B, certain Signatory Consequences are specific to particular types of Signatory. - 10.1.2.1 Where the non-compliant Signatory acts as both an International Federation and a Major Event Organization, then (whether the requirement in question was imposed on it as an International Federation, or as a Major Event Organization, or both): (1) it shall be subject to the Signatory Consequences applicable to both types of organization for the non-compliance in question; and (2) the Signatory Consequences that are imposed will apply to it both in its capacity as an International Federation and in its capacity as a Major Event Organization.

 [Comment to Article 10.1.2.1: For example, if the Signatory is found to be non-compliant with a High Priority requirement, then it will lose both the WADA Privileges it enjoys as an International Federation and the WADA Privileges that it enjoys as a Major Event Organization (Article B.2.1(a)), and there may be Supervision or Takeover by an Approved Third Party of some or all of its Anti-Doping Activities both as an International Federation and as a Major Event Organization (Article B.2.1(b)).
-In addition, if the Signatory's Representatives are ruled ineligible to sit on the boards or committees or other bodies of any Signatory or its members for a period (Article B.2.1(d)), that consequence will apply not only to the Representatives of the Signatory in its capacity as a Major Event Organization].
+In addition, if the Signatory's Representatives are ruled ineligible to sit on the boards or committees or other bodies of any Signatory or its members for a period (Article B.2.1(d)), that consequence will apply not only to the Representatives of the Signatory in its capacity as an International Federation but also to the Representatives of the Signatory in its capacity as a Major Event Organization].